-- a) smoke or dust appearing in the cockpit which may prompt the flight crew to don oxygen masks (could interfere with the clarity of voice communications); - b) acrid odour similar to electrical smoke; - c) multiple engine malfunctions, such as stalls, increasing exhaust gas temperature (EGT), torching, flameout, and thrust loss causing an immediate departure from assigned altitude; - d) on engine restart attempts, engines may accelerate to idle very slowly, especially at high altitudes (could result in inability to maintain altitude or Mach number); - e) at night, St. Elmo's fire/static discharges may be observed around the windshield, accompanied by a bright orange glow in the engine inlet(s); - f) possible loss of visibility due to cockpit windows becoming cracked or discoloured, due to the sandblast effect of the ash; - g) because of the abrasive effects of volcanic ash on windshields and landing lights, visibility for approach and landing may be markedly reduced.
-Forward visibility may be limited to that which is available through the side windows; and/or - h) sharp distinct shadows cast by landing lights as compared to the diffused shadows observed in clouds (this affects visual perception of objects outside the aircraft).
+- a) smoke or dust appearing in the cockpit which may prompt the flight crew to don oxygen masks (could interfere with the clarity of voice communications); - b) acrid odour similar to electrical smoke; - c) multiple engine malfunctions, such as stalls, increasing exhaust gas temperature (EGT), torching, flameout, and thrust loss causing an immediate departure from assigned altitude; - d) on engine restart attempts, engines may accelerate to idle very slowly, especially at high altitudes (could result in inability to maintain altitude or Mach number); - e) at night, St. Elmo's fire/static discharges, which are a luminous electric discharge, may be observed around the windshield, wing extreme sides, airscrew, etc, accompanied by a bright orange glow in the engine inlet(s); - because of the abrasive effects of volcanic ash on windshields and landing lights, visibility for approach and landing may be markedly reduced.
+Forward visibility may be limited to that which is available through the side windows; and/or - g) sharp distinct shadows cast by landing lights as compared to the diffused shadows observed in clouds (this affects visual perception of objects outside the aircraft).